-Multi-sensory installation of Beatriz Chachamovits’s handmade ceramic coral sculptures projection mapped by Natasha Tomchin and paired with soundscapes by Charles Levine
+Multi-sensory installation comprised of Beatriz Chachamovits’s handmade ceramic coral sculptures projection mapped by Natasha Tomchin and paired with sound design by Charles Levine

 “Degradation can be reversed and we can create art that aids the regeneration of the ecosystem.
 Life – sickness – death – life.
 In a way I see artists as architects of the future, and the future I want to live in is one where we made it work”Beatriz Chachamovits

 Now more than ever in Miami, our marine eco-system is seeing the devastating effects of pollution and climate change.
 This is particularly dangerous as Florida is home to North America’s only barrier reef (and third largest globally) which spans from St. Lucie’s inlet all the way south passing the Dry Tortugas island.
 The Florida barrier reef stretches 300 miles and contains over fifty species of corals and 500 species of fish.
 Tragically, about 50% of the reef has died off over the last 20 years from man-made pollution, natural diseases, and overall higher water temperature.

 Our goal is to create awareness by unveiling the majestic and natural art of Florida’s at-risk marine ecology and to expose its continuous rate of degradation.
 This collaboration brings to life something intangible for most audiences through sculpture, projection mapped with video art and hightened by the narratation of paired soundscapes.
 Throughout the duration of the projection mapping, the installation tells a narrative of changing temperatures and increased pollution in the ocean.
 As time progresses the art installation transforms and reveals all of it’s elements including hidden pieces of ceramic trash blending into the corals as a direct result of human beings.